 Street art is always free and always fun to find!

 Everything from the buildings to the electrical boxes are coated with the amazing works of local artists.
 Every few blocks a new mural awaits.
-We’ve created a handy map that you can print and take with you.
+Learn more about these works of art and find a map of all of the locations here.

 If you’re in need of some hair of the dog, the impressive Bloody Mary and Mimosa Bars at Pounds will have just the ticket, with their massive selection of build-your-own ingredients.
 You can pile veggies, pizza rolls, grilled cheese sandwiches, sausage, shrimp, chicken strips, cheese, and more into your glass, so your drink doubles as your meal (or you can order food alongside it).

 The Boiler Room also serves delicious brunch and has a Bloody Mary bar alongside it.

 The Hjemkomst Center, just across the river in Moorhead, opens at noon on Sundays.
 This Scandinavian culture center showcases a replica Norwegian stave church, a Viking ship that actually sailed from Minnesota to Norway, and one of the region’s largest art collections.
 You can also take a guided tour of the inside of the stave church, they’re scheduled each hour (the views are incredible!).